cosmos/gaia/docs/hub-tutorials/join-testnet.md

 Cosmovisor will continually poll the `$DAEMON_HOME/data/upgrade-info.json` for new upgrade instructions.
 When an upgrade is ready, node operators can download the new binary and place it under `$DAEMON_HOME/cosmovisor/upgrades/<name>/bin` where `<name>` is the URI-encoded name of the upgrade as specified in the upgrade module plan.

+When the chain reaches block height `7,453,750`, the chain will halt and you will have to download the new binary and move it to the correct folder.
 For the `Vega` upgrade, this would look like:
 ```
 # Prepare Vega upgrade directory
 mkdir -p ~/.gaia/cosmovisor/upgrades/Vega/bin